 The Downtown staple was built in 1911 as the Union National Bank Building - one of the country’s earliest steel and concrete skyscrapers - and restored as a hotel in 2004, the 12-story Hotel Icon is a beacon for patrons with an appreciation for architecture.
 It represents the neo-classical period with intricately carved exterior Corinthian columns and soaring 30-foot Doric interior columns (not to mention impressive decorative plaster molding).
 The hotel once housed architect John Staub, who designed the local Museum of Fine Arts, Houston landmarks Bayou Bend and Rienzi.
 Other notable tenants included Jesse H. Jones, Texas’ first investment banking firm Neuhaus & Co. and international construction company Brown and Root.

 For more than a decade, the 18-acre, Houstonian Hotel, Club and Spa served as the formal residence of President George H. W. Bush and his wife Barbara, while Bush Senior served as vice president and president (1981-1992).
-The pair stayed at the property 10 to 15 times each year and, although they did sleep in The Manor House before it became the hotel’s signature restaurant, the Bush family later moved to room 271 so the President could be more easily guarded and the Secret Service could room above and below.
+The pair stayed at the property 10 to 15 times each year and, although they did sleep in The Manor House before it became the property's private restaurant, the Bush family later moved to room 271 so the President could be more easily guarded and the Secret Service could room above and below.
 The room was later expanded to include four regular rooms, with two living rooms and two bedrooms - all customized with personal touches and monogrammed towels (compliments of The Houstonian).
 The Manor House, which had been open only to members of the Houstonian, is now open to the public for lunch.
 Guests can see the Botanic Room, where the G-7 Summit Treaties were signed and where then-Secretary of State James Baker and Soviet Foreign Minister Eduard Scheverdnadze met to discuss defense treaties.